kevinlind/aepsdk-edgeidentity-android/README.md

 **Run demo application**

-1. In the test app, set your APP_ENVIRONMENT_ID in EdgeIdentityApplication.kt.
+1. In the test app, set your ENVIRONMENT_FILE_ID in EdgeIdentityApplication.kt.
 2. Open `app/res/value/secrets.xml` and follow the instructions to set up the AdMob app ID.
 This is required for testing with advertising identifiers.
 3. Select the `app` runnable with your favorite simulator and run the program.